This page is about neuroblastoma. There is information about

 - Stages of neuroblastoma

 Neuroblastoma is a rare cancer that affects children, mostly under the age of 5 years old.
-Only around 100 children are diagnosed with neuroblastoma each year in the UK.
+Around 90 children are diagnosed with neuroblastoma each year in the UK.
 Very rarely it can occur in adults.

 Neuroblastoma develops from the cells left behind from a baby’s development in the womb.
 The cells that it develops from are called neuroblasts.